Top 10 Tips for Fixing State Street

 In Boulder, the downtown partnership funds research and surveys to determine what kinds of businesses are needed, why, and how to attract them.
 Same in Burlington.
 “We spend a lot of time talking about what’s needed and how to get there,” said Redmond, whose $1 million annual budget is focused on four square blocks and covers maintenance, marketing, events, and a full-time staff of five.
 “Without incentives, support, and research, people will get in their silos.”

-As it seeks to find a new executive director, Downtown Santa Barbara should reassess its funding model (others seem to get more money for a smaller area), reconnect with its members (many of whom are dismayed with lack of connection), and consider more events beyond the monthly 1st Thursdays.
-(Full disclosure: This author served on the 1st Thursday steering committee.)
+As it seeks to find a new executive director, Downtown Santa Barbara should reassess its funding model (others seem to get more money for a smaller area), consider more events beyond the monthly 1st Thursdays (full disclosure: this author served on the 1st Thursday steering committee), and reconnect with its members (many of whom are dismayed with a lack of connection).

 In Ventura, they find any excuse to shine a light on certain businesses, like showcasing woman-owned stores over Mother’s Day weekend or pet-friendly establishments during the Pup Crawl on Friday nights in May.
 Said Lambert, “These kinds of events really continue to draw people downtown.”
 In Burlington, Redmond simply said their event lineup is “exhausting” but effective.